jtbonhomme/terraform-ansible-docker/README.md

-# Terraform-Ansible-Docker-K8s
+# Terraform-Ansible-Docker

 ## Introduction

-This repos contains a complete installation of Kubernetes (k8s) using terraform to provision EC2 instances on AWS, and Ansible playbooks to install docker, etcd, k8s masters and nodes.
+This repos contains a complete AWS EC2 instance creation with Docker installation, using terraform to provision EC2 instances on AWS, and Ansible playbooks to install docker.
-You can manage number of masters and nodes in the terraforms variables (see master-count and node-count bellow)

-For sake of simplicity, etcd will be installed on the same instance(s) than the master(s).

 ### Terraform configuration